 MDS is an updated term for what was previously known as pre-leukemia.
 It refers to a group of blood disorders that occur when specific types of blood cells become dysfunctional.

-Myelodysplastic syndrome (MDS) used to be known as “pre-leukemia,” or sometimes “smoldering leukemia.”
-MDS is a group of blood disorders that can cause you to have low levels of:
+Myelodysplastic syndrome (MDS) used to be referred to as “pre-leukemia” or sometimes “smoldering leukemia.”
+MDS is a group of conditions that occur when blood-forming cells found in bone marrow become abnormal.
+It can cause you to have low levels of:

 - red blood cells

 - white blood cells

 Several different types of MDS exist.
 They’re primarily based on the cells’ appearance when viewed under a microscope.
 Other factors, such as how many types of blood cells are affected, also play a role.

 Symptoms of MDS can vary depending on which type (or types) of blood cells are affected.
 Many people with MDS have no symptoms, and their diagnosis is made with incidental findings on blood work.

 If they do occur, possible MDS symptoms include:

 MDS can cause low levels of red blood cells, a condition known as anemia.
 Red blood cells are important because they carry oxygen and nutrients throughout your body.
 This can result in fatigue, a well-known symptom of anemia.